damozhang/DropboxIgnore/README.md

 ## Use it like a system command

-You can move it to /usr/bin, /bin,  or any path in your environment to execute it like a system command.
+You can move it to /usr/bin, /usr/local/bin, /bin, ~/bin,  or any path in your environment to execute it like a system command.

 ```
-> mv dropbox-ignore.sh /bin/dropbox-ignore
+> sudo mv dropbox-ignore.sh /usr/local/bin/dropbox-ignore

 > dropbox-ignore ~/Dropbox/project
 ```